 Figure 3.
-Kinetic Profiling of Canonical EHV-1 Transcripts Using Total Viral Read Counts for Normalization According to Kinetic Classes
+Kinetic profiling of canonical EHV-1 transcripts using total viral read counts for normalization according to kinetic classes

 This figure illustrates the kinetic profiling of canonical EHV-1 transcripts, utilizing the total viral read counts per sample for normalization.
 The analysis included only those reads that aligned with both the canonical TSS of genes at their 5' ends and the canonical TES of genes at their 3' ends (allowing a deviation of +/- 10 nt for both alignments).
 This method aggregated the counts of canonical transcripts for each gene in every sample.
 The mean values are represented as points, and standard deviations (SD) as lines, plotted on the y-axis as the ratio of transcript abundance for each gene.
 The x-axis represents time post-infection (hours).
 The panels are color-coded based on kinetic transcription phases: blue for immediate early (IE), orange for early (E), green for late (L), and red for unknown phases.
 This provides a visual distinction among different transcriptional dynamics throughout the infection.

 Figure 4.
-Dynamics of Transcript Isoform Usage in Splice-containing EHV-1 Genes Over the Course of Infection
+Dynamics of transcript isoform usage in splice-containing EHV-1 genes over the course of infection

 This figure presents the splicing dynamics within EHV-1 for the genes (a) ORF38, (b) ORF8, (c) ORF9, (d) NOIR, (e) ORF58 and (f) ORF53.
 The right side of each panel shows the transcript annotations, along with their parent genes and genomic locations displayed below them, with light red indicating positive-strand genes and light blue indicating negative-strand genes.
 The analysis focused on transcripts that matched exactly, allowing a deviation of +/- 2 nucleotides (nt) for splice junctions and +/- 10 nt for the start and end positions of transcripts.
 Asterisks indicate the CAGE-Seq significance level for each reference transcript.
 On the left side of each plot, the temporal trends of these transcript isoforms are depicted, with averages and standard deviations (SD) calculated for each time point post-infection, based on read count data from the dcDNA-Seq.
 Each data point is linked by lines to demonstrate the progression over time.
 The transcript isoforms, are color-coded according to their distinct isoforms, with these colors matching those used for the points and lines in the left panel.
 The isoform counts were normalized against the total number of isoform counts for each gene in each sample to calculate the ratio of each isoform.
 Isoforms on the right side are colored grey, if they not originate from the given gene and thus were not included in the isoform ratio calculation.

 Figure 5.
-Kinetic Profiling of Canonical EHV-1 Transcripts Using Total Viral Read Counts for Normalization According to de-novo Kinetic Clusters
+Kinetic profiling of canonical EHV-1 transcripts using total viral read counts for normalization according to de novo kinetic clusters

 This figure illustrates the kinetic profiling of canonical EHV-1 transcripts, utilizing the total viral read counts per sample for normalization.
 The analysis included only those reads that aligned with both the canonical TSS of genes at their 5' ends and the canonical TES of genes at their 3' ends (allowing a deviation of +/- 10 nt for both alignments).
 This method aggregated the counts of canonical transcripts for each gene in every sample.
 The mean values are represented as points, and standard deviations (SD) as lines, plotted on the y-axis as the ratio of transcript abundance for each gene.
 The x-axis represents time post-infection (hours).
-Each cluster is colored according to its de-novo kinetic cluster membership.
+Each cluster is colored according to its de novo kinetic cluster membership.
 The color-coding for the clustering is shown in the bottom right panel.
 This figure provides a visual distinction among different transcriptional dynamics, according to the gene’s relative abundance throughout the infection.

 Figure 6.
-Kinetics of Transcript Isoforms for Isoform Switching Genes
+Kinetics of transcript variants for isoform switching genes